kartikn27/nlp-question-detection/README.md

 Unknown - Unknown type questions.

 Later I used TF-IDF as vectorization technique to prepare the training data.

 After training test split (70/30) I achieved an accuracy of `73%` with Multinomial Naive Bayes and `97%` with SVM using linear kernel.

-The SVM model performed particularly well with corner case question such as ‘What time is the train leaving tomorrow ?’ -> When question rather than What as it pertains to time.
+The SVM model performed particularly well with corner case question such as `What time is the train leaving tomorrow ?` -> When question rather than What as it pertains to time.